evalldor/pystematic/README.rst

 Installation
 ============

-pystematic is available on pypi, and can be installed with your package manager of choice.
+pystematic is available on `pypi <https://pypi.org/project/pystematic/>`_, and can be installed with your package manager of choice.

 If using poetry: